Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/revoking-document.md

 It includes:

-* The document issue date (e.g.“31 December 2022”) can be stored in a field defined by the issuing party and also in the content visually shown in the document renderer.
+* The document issue date (e.g. “31 December 2022”) can be stored in a field defined by the issuing party and also in the content visually shown in the document renderer.

 * The document expiry date (e.g. “30 December 2025”) can be stored in another field defined by the issuing party and also in the content visually shown in the document renderer.